 Many different hazards that can occur at any stage of the flight, from takeoff to landing, can cause a private plane accident.
 There are many reasons why private flying is more dangerous than other forms of air travel:

 - Pilot training: Commercial aviation crew must undergo strict licensing, bonding, and education to carry passengers.
 Private pilots also must demonstrate and keep up their skills, but most private crews don’t fly every day.
 Plus, most private planes simply don’t have the kinds of backup systems and emergency procedures that commercial airlines do.

 - Distractions: The majority of accidents come down to pilot error and in private planes, specifically distraction and loss of control.
 For example, a private plane crash in Colorado in 2015 was due to the 29 year old pilot taking pictures in the cockpit, even though he had over 726 total hours of flight time.

 - Flight Location: Private flyers tend to travel to “more exotic” destinations and follow unique flight paths; whereas commercial airliners stick to the major highways and byways of the sky.
-Bad weather and unfamiliar territory expose the weakness in a pilot’s knowledge, training, or overall skill.
+Bad weather and unfamiliar territory make plane accidents more probable and expose the weakness in a pilot’s knowledge, training, or overall skill.

 Why Private Planes Are More Dangerous Than Commercial Planes